 If a company has a sophisticated and updated knowledge management system, training the existing employees about the roles and responsibilities of the eliminated employees becomes very convenient.
 The retained employees can refer to the company’s knowledge base to understand their new set of work activities.

 In the time of recession, businesses have to deal with the dearth of resources, they have to produce outputs with as fewer resources as possible.
 A knowledge base has detailed information about operations and procedures undertaken in a company.
 This information can be used to identify and analyze the activities that waste resources or/and time.
 These activities can be then optimized or eliminated completely so that outputs are achieved out of minimum resources.

 During the recession when demand for goods and services decline, organizational operations come to a standstill.
 This time can be utilized to improve the functioning of the business.
 More value from knowledge management system can be churned out when all other resources are drying out.
 Information extracted from knowledge base software can be used to devise future strategies, train employees better and improve regular organizational processes.
 All the knowledge resource can be put to full use when the operational load has reduced during the recession.

 5. Formulate new business models

 Many businesses are unable to survive in recession due to the scarcity of resources when they are unable to adapt to the new harsh conditions.
-But those who have a good knowledge management system can find a way to cope and survive during this time.
+But those who have the best knowledge management system can find a way to cope and survive during this time.
 They can use the information that they have in their knowledge base to chalk out fresh business models which use fewer resources but is still functional.

-These are 5 ways in which knowledge management can help a business survive during the recession.
+These are 5 ways in which knowledge management can help a business survive during a recession.
 Knowledge management is a resource that smoothes and simplifies workflow during normal operation as well as in the time of crisis.
 It provides value and establishes the organization in every phase of business.